Apprenticeship types

 What will I earn?

-Apprentices pay depends on:
+Apprentice pay depends on:

 - the apprenticeship you choose